-Cancer cachexia drug, TCMCB07, will start an innovative Phase 2
+Cancer cachexia drug, TCMCB07, has started an innovative Phase 2

 trial in 2025